"Find out how much God has given you and from it take what you need; the remainder is needed by others." St. Augustine

 place where Christ's promise of abundant life is made real -- touching and

 changing lives in ways we may never see or know.

-St. Andrew's annual stewardship letter is mailed to parishioners in October but pledges may be submitted anytime throughout the year.
-If you wish to make a current year pledge to St. Andrew's click here.
-Print, complete, and return the pledge form in the collection plate on Sunday or mail it to St. Andrew's Treasurer, c/o St. Andrew's, 406 Hillsboro Avenue, Edwardsville, Illinois 62025.
+St. Andrew's annual stewardship letter is mailed to parishioners in mid-October but pledges may be submitted anytime throughout the year.
+If you wish to make an online 2020 pledge to St. Andrew's click here.
+If you prefer a paper form, those are available on the information rack near the elevator on the first floor.

 Gifts of Stock

 Parishioners may find there is a tax advantage to making a stock gift to St. Andrew's.
 If you are interested in doing so, we have an account with Bridwell Financial Group in Edwardsville.
 Jim Bridwell, the owner, has worked with St. Andrew's contributors for many years.
 The phone number for his office is 618-692-6556.
 It is also helpful to let St. Andrew's Treasurer know that you (or your financial adviser) are making a stock transfer to St.Andrew's account at Bridwell Financial.